How do I enable Accessibility permissions on MacOS

 No. When you enter your computer username and password you're simply given RescueTime the permission it needs to enable website details.

 What happens if I don't agree to the accessibility permissions?

 You can choose to not give RescueTime access to these permissions.
 You'll be able to use the application, but you won't see website details.

 How do I enable Accessibility permissions on my Mac?

 During the installation process, you are prompted to take this step.

 You can check and verify if the permissions are properly set or change them at any time.

-- Click the Apple symbol in your OS X menu bar and open System Preferences.
+Click the Apple icon in your OS menu bar and open System Settings.

 Once the Accessibility permissions are enabled, you should be able to log website details.